Skip to content

 solver = QuboSolver(instance, blade_config)

-geometry = solver.embedding()
+register = solver.embedding()

-# geometry.register.draw()
+# register.draw()

-The following uses the greedy embedding method on a triangular lattice layout with a number of traps equals to the size of the QUBO.
+The following uses the greedy embedding method on a triangular lattice layout with a number of traps (greedy_traps) equals to the size of the QUBO.
 It also allows working on a square lattice layout, as well as increasing the number of traps according to the device specifications.

-from qoolqit._solvers.types import DeviceType
+from qoolqit import AnalogDevice

-embedconfig = EmbeddingConfig(embedding_method="greedy", traps=instance.size, layout_greedy_embedder="triangular",)
+embedconfig = EmbeddingConfig(embedding_method="greedy", greedy_traps=instance.size, greedy_layout="triangular",)

 greedy_config = SolverConfig(